-Everything we knew to be true is now not true.
+Everything we knew to be true, we now are unsure if it is still true.
 Like the fact that you can expect to be paid your full wages while in employment, is now up in the air.
 Or that we can expect to be healthy if we eat good food and exercise, is not enough.
-One this is sure though, your people feel scared, and anxious.
-The number one anxiety they have right now is, when this crisis will end, will they have a job to go back to.
+One thing is sure though, your people feel scared, and anxious.
+The number one anxiety they have right now is: when this crisis will end, will they still have a job to go back to.

 Being a business owner and leader does not exempt you from feeling the same feelings, but you can make a difference in their lives by doing the most important thing:

-Make them feel safe.
-Even in the most normal of times, you need to make your people feel safe to build a strong team.
+Even in the most normal of times, you need to make your people feel safe in order to build a strong team.
 In times like these, where uncertainty is the norm, the need for you to make them feel safe is even more important.

 The first step to making them feel safe is to communicate with your team what is happening in the business.
 Allow them to express how they feel right now.
 Give timely information to each and every one of your team members.
 Connect with them thru a dedicated media site where they can check info anytime.
 Make sure that the information you are giving them is correct, but if you do not know the answer to their questions, be honest and open about it.
 Tell them you do not know and that you will find out for them.
 The last thing you want to give them is false information to make them feel safe, because if it all falls apart, you want them to be prepared for the worst.
 Make sure lines of communication are open between you and your team.